 Be Well Indiana is a program that provides resources and support for mental health and wellbeing in Indiana.
 It also provides resources for addiction recovery and support for individuals dealing with domestic violence or abuse.
 Be Well Indiana is a collaborative effort between the Indiana Family and Social Services Administration, Mental Health America of Indiana, and other mental health organizations in the state.

-Zinnia Healing is a service that offers drug and alcohol rehab centers nationwide.
+Zinnia Health is a service that offers drug and alcohol rehab centers nationwide.
 We can help you find the nearest substance abuse treatment program near to you in IN.

 How Bad is Substance Use Disorder in Indiana?